TheLovinator1/panso.se/README.md

 - `DEBUG` - Determines whether your Django project is in debug mode.
 Setting this to true enables detailed error pages and other debug-specific features, useful during development.
 For production environments, this should be set to false to avoid exposing sensitive information.
 Accepts true or false (case insensitive).
 - `EMAIL_HOST_USER` - Gmail address to send emails from.
 - `EMAIL_HOST_PASSWORD` - [Gmail app password](https://support.google.com/mail/answer/185833?hl=en).
-- `DATABASE_NAME` - The name or path of your project's database file.
-By default, this is set to a SQLite database named panso.sqlite3 within a data directory in your project's base directory.

 ## Contributing